No-Instructions/system3/README.md

-# Obsidian Sample Plugin
+# Obsidian Live

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a realtime collaboration plugin for Obsidian (https://obsidian.md).

 This project uses Typescript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.